What Is Music Therapy and how does it work?

 Do you offer a Music Therapy internship for college students majoring in Music Therapy?

 Roman Music Therapy Services offers music therapy students a rich and gratifying clinical and educational experience to support your growth as a music therapist.
 Our music therapy internship Is being submitted to the AMTA Association Internship Approval Committee to be included in the national roster internship list.
-Please contact us to learn more about our internship opportunities.
+Explore your eligibility for an internship at Roman Music Therapy services.

 How do I learn more about a career in Music Therapy?